mpp21x/mpp21x.github.io/source/_posts/2020/leetcode-461-js.md

 };
 ```

-Best answer from other people and more faster!
+One line solution, the best answer from other person and more faster!

 ```javascript
 var hammingDistance = function(x, y) {